PrefectHQ/prefect/docs/integrations/prefect-gitlab/index.md

 ## Examples

+In the examples below, you create blocks with Python code.
+Alternatively, blocks can be created through the Prefect UI.

 ## Store deployment flow code in a private GitLab repository

 To create a deployment and run a deployment where the flow code is stored in a private GitLab repository, you can use the `GitLabCredentials` block.

-Note that a deployment can use flow code in a GitLab repository without this library in any of the following cases:
+A deployment can use flow code stored in a GitLab repository without using this library in either of the following cases:

 - The repository is public
-- The deployment uses a Secret block to store the token
+- The deployment uses a [Secret block](https://docs.prefect.io/latest/concepts/blocks/) to store the token

-### Access flow code stored in a private GitLab repository in a deployment

-Create a GitLab Credentials block in the UI or in code.
-The code below shows how to create a GitLab Credentials block in Python.
+Code to create a GitLab Credentials block:

 ```python
 from prefect_gitlab import GitLabCredentials